pandas-dev/pandas/doc/source/indexing.rst

 By default, each row has an equal probability of being selected, but if you want rows to have different probabilities, you can pass the ``sample`` function sampling weights as ``weights``.
-These weights can be a list, a numpy array, or a Series, but they must be of the same length as the object you are sampling.
+These weights can be a list, a NumPy array, or a Series, but they must be of the same length as the object you are sampling.
 Missing values will be treated as a weight of zero, and inf values are not allowed.
 If weights do not sum to 1, they will be re-normalized by dividing all weights by the sum of the weights.
 For example:

 .. ipython :: python